OfficeDev/office-js-docs/word/word-add-ins-javascript-reference/body.md

 ```

 ### getRanges(delimiters: string[], excludeDelimiters: bool, trimWhite: bool, excludeEndingMarks: bool)  ![new](../media/new.jpg)
-Gets a collection of Ranges within the body of the document each one within the specified delimiter(s) and either including or nor the actual delimiters, blanks or ending mark.
+Gets a collection of Ranges within the body of the document each one within the specified delimiter(s) and either including or not the actual delimiters, blanks or ending mark.

 #### Parameters
 | Parameter    | Type   |Description|